Summer or Winter, there is plenty to do here in Breckenridge! We are working to update you on our favorite winter activities..........

 • Circuit Weight Area and Cardiovascular Equipment

 The Recreation Center offers day passes, 6-day punch passes and 10 day visitor passes as well as a discounted entrance fee for those just wishing to use the showers.
 So if you plan on skiing on your last day after checking out of the Inn and wish to shower before travelling home this is the place to go.

-Are available daily during the peak summer months, departing from the Welcome Center in the Blue River Plaza at 11am.
-Please check with the Welcome Center for more details.
+Guided Walking Tours of the Historic District & Ghost Tours are available daily during the peak months, departing from the Welcome Center.
+Please check with the Welcome Center for times.